BD-IATI/bd-iati.github.io/_development/sprint-1.md

 The XML files themselves could be stored in the database and/or as flat files.

+Note that we need to have some way of storing or accessing the AIMS data.
+This could be "on the fly", passed through directly from reading the AIMS database, or activities could be written to some table in the database.

 ### Storing individual activities

 As we approach the later stages of development and want to re-sync the data with the Datastore (to fetch new activities, or to update existing ones), we'll need to know what the activity looked like the last time we saw it.
 It might make sense to store each activity in a separate row in the table, like this: